ssciwr/sustainable_development_course/unit6/STEPS.md

+# The required commands in live session 6
 show how to fork a repo
 prepare sample repo for adding unittest, linter, doc step by step. include sample doc and remove pytest source